 But what happens when a company has two hierarchical structures?
 What if their approval is based not only on their cost centers but the projects of the company or the type of expense?
 And what if there are specific people responsible for paying invoices?

 One thing is clear here.
 The bigger the opportunities, the higher the complexity.

-We quickly realized that if we want to address these intricacies, we need to offer full customization around both approval workflows and payment permissions.
+We quickly realised that if we want to address these intricacies, we need to offer full customisation around both approval workflows and payment permissions.